DarraghReid/dara-MS1/README.md

         The most obvious difference between my carousel and Web Decorator's is that my carousel is designed to take up the whole viewport width and height and act as an underlay for all other Home Page content.
         This took further playing around with z-index, displays and positions to pull off.

-        Rather than clickable divs either side of the content to navigate to the next slide, I decided to condence them down into clickable arrows.
+        Rather than clickable divs either side of the content to navigate to the next slide, I decided to condense them down into clickable arrows.
         I felt that this would be more intuitive for users.
         I also elected to display navigation bars rather than dots as I felt this fit better with the layout of the site.